mindfulnessone/mindfulnessone.github.io/course-schedule.md

 [Register](/register-8week-mbsr/)

-Be notified when the next 8-week courses (for general population, pregnant women, or health-care professionals) are scheduled [here](/notify/)
+Be notified when the next 8-week courses (for general population, pregnant women, health-care professionals or hospital staff) are scheduled [here](/notify/)